 Figure 4.
 Mobile view of Training Load Pro.
-Each load is shown in absolute numbers and on a 5 scale interpretation with bullets and text.
+Each load is shown in absolute numbers and on a 5-scale interpretation with bullets and text.

-- User can use absolute numbers for training planning, and training analysis. - Training Load Levels help the user to better understand the absolute training load number as load is shown in relation to own training history.
+- The user can use absolute numbers for training planning and analysis. - Training Load levels help the user to better understand the absolute training load number as load is shown in relation to own training history.